ppy/osu-wiki/wiki/Game_modifier/Auto/en.md

 ### osu!catch

-In [osu!catch](/wiki/Game_Modes/osu!catch), the Auto mod will actually go beyon perfect and use unlimited speed to catch *every single banana* in a spinner, despite such a feat being impossible for a human player.
+In [osu!catch](/wiki/Game_Modes/osu!catch), the Auto mod will actually go beyond perfect and use unlimited speed to catch *every single banana* in a spinner, despite such a feat being impossible for a human player.

 ### osu!mania